You probably already know that Amazon is a huge bookseller, but did you know they’re responsible for over 60% of all online book sales?

 This brings us to another important point.
 How many categories does KDP allow?

 In total, you’re allowed three.
 Again, you can only include three categories in KDP.

 It might seem to pick just three categories out of thousands, but in reality, the process isn’t so hard.
 Once you know which categories you’re starting with, click around for books similar to yours.
 Look at which categories these books are listed under, and get a sense for what those categories look like and how much traffic they get.

 Go to the next section of this article to learn about tools that will make your research easier.

 We’ve covered a ton of ground here today, but believe it or not, this is really just the tip of the iceberg when it comes to choosing better Amazon book categories.
 There are plenty of people out there who have developed entire systems for checking out which categories are performing well, applying those categories to their books, and getting themselves on bestseller lists which actually grow book sales on Amazon.

 So, here are a couple of tools for your personal reference!

 You can use tools like Publisher Rocket if you really want to dive deep into the categories of Amazon.

 This video on Amazon’s ‘Browsing Categories’ site also contains a ton of information regarding how categories work, how metadata works, and how you can use it—it’s a longer watch, but it’s got a ton of foundational information that will be super helpful, so it’s worth the extra time!

-If you want to get approved for more Amazon book categories, Scott Allan walks you through how to get those additional “coveted” categories on Amazon for your book to help you sell more copies and become a bestseller in the article.
+If you want to go deeper on Amazon book categories, Scott Allan — a multiple bestselling author, with books translated in other languages, and a coach at our company — walks you through how to get into better categories on Amazon for your book.
+Being discoverable will help you sell more copies and become a bestseller.